harsh183/sail21-whacky-web-bots/README.md

 ## University of Melbourne DSC Version

-Slides are [here](https://whacky-web-bots.netlify.app/unimelb.html) and the programs are in this repo as [handbook_mel.py](https://github.com/harsh183/sail21-whacky-web-bots/blob/main/handbook_mel.py), [book.py](https://github.com/harsh183/sail21-whacky-web-bots/blob/main/book.py), and [mel_dsc.py](ttps://github.com/harsh183/sail21-whacky-web-bots/blob/main/mel_dsc.py).
+Slides are [here](https://whacky-web-bots.netlify.app/dist/melb.html) and the programs are [here](https://github.com/harsh183/sail21-whacky-web-bots/tree/main/workshop_code/unimelb).

 ## CS 125 Version

-Slides are [here](https://whacky-web-bots.netlify.app/125.html) and the programs are in this repo as [course_explore.py](https://github.com/harsh183/sail21-whacky-web-bots/blob/main/course_explore.py), [book.py](https://github.com/harsh183/sail21-whacky-web-bots/blob/main/book.py), and [125staff.py](https://github.com/harsh183/sail21-whacky-web-bots/blob/main/125staff.py).
+Slides are [here](https://whacky-web-bots.netlify.app/dist/125.html) and the programs are [here](https://github.com/harsh183/sail21-whacky-web-bots/tree/main/workshop_code/cs125).

 ## UIUC SAIL 2021 Version

-Slides are [here](https://whacky-web-bots.netlify.app/) and the programs are in this repo as [course_explore.py](https://github.com/harsh183/sail21-whacky-web-bots/blob/main/course_explore.py), [book.py](https://github.com/harsh183/sail21-whacky-web-bots/blob/main/book.py), and [sel1.py](https://github.com/harsh183/sail21-whacky-web-bots/blob/main/sel1.py).
+Slides are [here](https://whacky-web-bots.netlify.app/) and the programs are the programs are [here](https://github.com/harsh183/sail21-whacky-web-bots/tree/main/workshop_code/sail21).

 ## Outline

-Hour 1: Opening web browsers (using python stdlib `webbrowser`)
+### Opening web browsers

+(using python stdlib `webbrowser`)
 * Introduction and installation of python
 * Code Along Task: Take a command line argument like `CS 125` and open the web browser to the university course explorer page.
 * Exercise: Take a chapter number for the book Automate the Boring Stuff with Python and open directly to that webpage

-Hour 2: Selenium
+### Selenium

 * Selenium `pip` install
   - (UIUC SAIL version) Code Along Task: Open up the CS Sail homepage, click the navbar `Staff` link, hover the mouse on the `overlay` and select all staff names because we want to make them a thank you card.